What Is The Difference Between Further And Farther?

 But there is a simple way to remember the difference between further and farther.

-We use farther when we are referring to a distance that is real.
-You want to indicate a physical distance that can usually be measured.
+We use farther when we refer to an actual distance.
+You want to indicate a physical distance that can be measured.

 We use further to describe figurative distances and time.
 We use it when we are referring to a metaphorical distance or time.
 It is not a precise measurement.
 It is a time or distance by degree or extent.